Arturo Velazco: Indoor soccer

 On October 4, 1989, Velazco began his indoor career with the San Diego Sockers of the Major Indoor Soccer League.
 In October 1990, he moved to the Milwaukee Wave of the National Professional Soccer League.
 He was a first team All Star that season.
 He also played at least two seasons, 1992–1994 with the Wichita Wings of the NPSL.
 In 1995, he played with the Mexico Toros of the Continental Indoor Soccer League.

-National team
+International career

 Velazco earned two caps with the United States men's national soccer team, both in June 1988.
 The first came in a 1–1 tie with Chile on June 1.
 The second was a 3–1 loss to Chile two days later.